 For your curiosity, further themes related to collective and individual sacrifice, political movements that rose from the pandemic, and explore one of the most vulnerable groups multi-generational families.
-These are just a few for now, but more paintings to come.
-The series is expected to be completed by September, 2022.
-I will complete 7 large scale paintings, largest being 9x5ft.
+The paintings below are in process still, and are yet to be finalized.
+The series is expected to be completed and prepared for exhibition for early spring 2023.
+I will complete 7 large scale paintings, largest being 9x5ft of an ICU unit in Vancouver.
 Stay tuned for more paintings.
-The painting to displaying to two outreach nurses are an example of one of my in -process pieces.
-Follow me on IG to watch the process IG: jcraig.va
+Follow the process IG: jcraig.va

 ECMO Unit in Toronto Inspired piece 36x60" in process.

 .A nurses role goes beyond just keeping patients alive, they are there to support, many nurse provide emotional support to clients and their families, assisting with live video communications when family cannot be there in person.

 Student Nurse with her son in Pond Inlet, Nunavut inspired piece, 36x60" In process, to be collaboration piece with student nurse.

 As the nurse described to me, Pond Inlet is filled with magic.
 The painting is meant to represent the change of seasons is as if it happens in a span of a day, the beauty of polar nights and polar days.
 We still have more to add.